chemosim-lab/SlitOR_data/README.md

   - `weka.classifiers.lazy.IBk` for OR25
   - `weka.classifiers.trees.RandomForest` for OR24.

+#### `sphere-exclusion.py`

+Implementation of the sphere-exclusion algorithm.
+See the content of the file for the documentation.

 #### **Applicability Domain**

 For the similarity distance approach, the following constants (distance cutoff Dc and number of nearest-neighbors k) were used: